zipzit/Covid-Bluetooth-Stethoscope/README.md

 * All-rounders!
 * Manufacturers/distributors who think they could help

-If you’re interested, please join through the HelpWithCovid website, and add us as a project you are interested in.
+If you’re interested, please join through our [HelpWithCovid](https://helpwithcovid.com/projects/252-bluetooth-stethoscope-pulse-oximeter) page, and add us as a project you are interested in.
 This will generate a message to us, and we can add you to the GitHub and you can join our Discord channel.

 Thank you for reading this, and hope to see you soon!